-But Kentucky youth had a field day with the history of my country.
-People routinely raised their arms to a Hitler-salute as I was walking the hallway – something which could be considered a criminal offense back home.
+But the Kentucky youth had a field day with the history of my country.
+People routinely raised their arms to a Hitler-salute as I was walking down the hallway – something which could be considered a criminal offence back home.

 Whenever I’d get into debates with my friends, they would eventually shoot me down, saying ”Well, at least we didn’t exterminate all the Jews.”

 Flags of the U.S.A on cars in Detroit, Michigan.
 Photo: DPA